-Article XIII creates a system of mutual information on law reforms which have occurred or are in prospect in the law of bankruptcy that are likely to affect the application of the convention, so as to enableenable any revision, as provided for in Article 86 of the convention, to be undertaken.
+Article XIII creates a system of mutual information on law reforms which have occurred or are in prospect in the law of bankruptcy that are likely to affect the application of the Convention, so as to enable any revision, as provided for in Article 86 of the Convention, to be undertaken.

-If it is merely a matter of changing the national lists or headings in the protocol, other than those in Articles I which lists the proceedings covered by the convention, this may be done, in accordance with Article XIV, by means of a declaration addressed to the officer with whom the convention is lodged.
+If it is merely a matter of changing the national lists or headings in the Protocol, other than those in Article I which lists the proceedings covered by the Convention, this may be done, in accordance with Article XIV, by means of a declaration addressed to the officer with whom the Convention is lodged.